Primary School Curriculum (Year 1 to Year 6)

 Information and Communications Technology (ICT) is now part of the educational experience worldwide and regarded as a new 'literacy' alongside reading, writing and numeracy.

-Cambridge Primary offers integrated assessment, helping schools to lands check learners 'development and give feedback Select to parents.
-The At RIs we 've use the integrated Assessments to monitor learners' progress.
+The UK National Curriculum offers integrated assessment, helping schools to lands check learners 'development and give feedback Select to parents.
+The At RIS we 've use the integrated Assessments to monitor learners' progress.
 Cambridge Primary testing structure is of used to Assess learner performance and report progress to learners and parents. cambridge Primary assessment uses internationally benchmarked tests, giving parents extra trust in the feedback they receive.

 There are two assessment options: